Triggers In SQL

 Triggers are stored procedures that automatically execute when a specific event occurs in a database, such as an INSERT, UPDATE, or DELETE operation on a table.
 They are powerful tools for maintaining data integrity and consistency.
 Think of them as automated responses to database actions.
 Instead of writing separate code to enforce rules after an action, triggers ensure the rules are followed immediately.
 This prevents inconsistencies and errors.
 Triggers can be complex, but they are often used for tasks like automatically updating related tables or logging changes.
 For example, if a new order is placed, a trigger could automatically update inventory levels and create an audit log entry.

-Why triggers in sql is important
+Why Triggers In SQL is important

 Triggers are crucial for maintaining data integrity and consistency in a database.
 They automate tasks that would otherwise require separate code, making the database more robust and reliable.
 They are essential for complex applications where data relationships and constraints are critical.

-Example Usage
+Triggers In SQL Example Usage

 Common Mistakes